bellons91/personal-tech-notes/azure/Azure App Service/Azure App Service Authentication and Authorization.md

 tags: azure, cloud, az-204, authentication, authorization, azure-app-services
 ---

-# Azure App Service Authentication and Authorization

-The built-in authentication feature for App Service provides out-of-the-box authentication with **federated identity providers** (a third-party identity provider manages the user identities and authentication flow for you).
+The built-in authentication feature for App Service provides out-of-the-box authentication with #federated identity providers (a third-party identity provider manages the user identities and authentication flow for you).

 Azure App Service allows you to integrate various auth capabilities into your web app or API without implementing them yourself.